RaresAnghel08/rmi-website/content/_index.md

 ## Welcome!

-The **8th Romanian Master of Informatics**, **RMI 2020**, will be held ~~in Bucharest~~ **Online**, from **December 2nd** to **December 4th**, **2020** by the **"Tudor Vianu" National High School of Computer Science**.
+The **9th Romanian Master of Informatics**, **RMI 2021**, will be held ~~in Bucharest~~ **Online**, from **December 15th** to **December 17th**, **2021** by the **"Tudor Vianu" National High School of Computer Science**.

-**RMI** provides a great opportunity for young people to demonstrate their abilities in Informatics, to exchange knowledge and to enhance cross-cultural contacts in high-school education.
-Coming to RMI 2020, participants will have opportunities to make new friends, to visit a friendly country, and to discover the culture of Romania.
+Because of the still ongoing COVID-19 pandemic, RMI 2021 will again be run as an online competition.
+As such, this year’s edition largely keeps the requirements for proctoring and contest environments from last year's edition, being similar to other contests organised this year in this regard.

-We look forward to meeting you at RMI 2020 in Bucharest, Romania!
+The specific details are laid out in the [Competition Rules](/organisation/rules).

 <!--
 Relevant links: [News](/news), [Competition Rules](/organisation/rules) and [recommended virtual machines](/contest/vm).